Shivp55/flink-clickstream-anomaly-detection/dev-log.md

 - [2023-07-10 13:00:00] Created docker-compose.yml with Kafka, Zookeeper, Flink JobManager, and TaskManager for local end-to-end runs.
 - [2023-07-11 18:05:00] Standardized log messages around anomaly detection, window results, and Kafka offsets for easier debugging.
 - [2023-07-11 19:55:00] Documented docker exec commands for copying the JAR to JobManager and submitting the Flink job.
+- [2023-07-12 09:15:00] Captured step-by-step instructions for building the JAR, starting Docker services, and running the pipeline.